Do you want to know how to use Firebase Crashlytics? You’ve come to the right place.

 What is Firebase Crashlytics?
 (Skip If You Already Know)

-Firebase Analytics helps you in spontaneously collecting, analyzing and organizing your app crash reports.
+Firebase Crashlytics is a Firebase product that helps in spontaneously collecting, analyzing, and organizing your app crash reports.

 It also assists you to understand which issue is most important so that you can prioritize and fix them before it becomes a headache for your users.